Deploy Java Lambda functions with container images - Amazon Lambda

 mkdir example cd example

 2. Run the following command to have Gradle generate a new Java application project in the example directory in your environment.
-To accept the default options provided in the interactive experience, press Enter.
+For Select build script DSL, choose 2: Groovy.

 gradle init --type java-application